marcellogalhardo/retained/README.md

 )
 ```

-Then on your UI Controller (Activity or Fragment) ask it to retain the instance.
+Then on your UI Controller ask it to retain the instance.

 ```kotlin
 class SampleActivity : AppCompatActivity() {